-17.1: microSD Cards 168
+microSD Cards 160

-17.2: Using the Removable Media Manager 169
+Using the Removable Media Manager

-17.3: Log Data 170
+Log Data

-17.4: View and Capture Screens 170
+View and Capture Screens

-17.5: Removable Media Object 170
+Removable Media Object

-17.6: Function Blocks in Cscape 171
+Function Blocks in Cscape

-17.7: Filenames 172
+Filenames

-17.8: System Registers used with RM 172
+System Registers used with RM

-All Horner controllers models provide a Removable Media slot, labeled Memory Card, which supports standard microSD flash memory cards. microSD cards can be used to save and load applications, to capture graphics screens, and to log data for later retrieval.
+All Horner controllers models provide a Removable Media slot, labeled Memory Card, which supports standard microSD flash memory cards. microSD cards can be used to save and load applications, to capture graphics screens and to log data for later retrieval.

-17.1: microSD Cards
+microSD Cards

-MicroSD cards (Memory Cards) with up to 32GB of flash memory, are compatible with the Horner controller Memory Card slot.
+When the microSD card format was introduced, it was originally called TransFlash.
+Cards labeled either microSD or TransFlash, with up to 32GB of flash memory, are compatible with the Horner controller Memory Card slot.

 The Memory Card slot is equipped with a "push-in, push-out" connector and a microSD card can be safely inserted into the Memory Card slot whether the Horner controller power is On or Off.

-- To install a microSD card: Align its 8-pin gold edge connector down, facing the front of the Horner controller unit as shown above; then carefully push it all the way into the Memory Card slot.
+- To install a microSD card: Align its 8-pin gold edge connector down, facing the front of the Horner controller unit as shown below; then carefully push it all the way into the Memory Card slot.
 Ensure that it clicks into place. - To remove the microSD card: Push down on the top of the card gently to release the spring.
 The card pops up for removal.

-17.1.1: microSD File System
+microSD File System